 -WooCommerce: It is an e-commerce platform for WordPress.
 It operates over 37% of online stores.
 It helps in product management, order processing, and a shopping cart function.

-The hosted e-commerce platform is mostly for ones who have no technical skills.
-This type of platform is limited with personal choices; its specific theme dictates the looks, features, and capabilities of the site.
+The hosted eCommerce platform is primarily for those who have no technical skills.
+This type of platform is limited to personal choices; its specific theme dictates the site’s looks, features, and capabilities.

 Some of the hosted e-commerce platforms are:

 – Shopify: The most popular hosted e-commerce platform to set up an online store.
 It handles all the security issues and customizes functions.